Vehicles for Change Team Members

-VFC was selected as a “best practice” organization in a national study completed by the “National Economic Development and Law Center” and generally recognized as one of the premiere low income car ownership program in the country.
+VFC was selected as a “best practice” organization in a national study completed by the “National Economic Development and Law Center” and generally recognized as one of the premiere low-income car ownership programs in the country.

 Ben Oaks joined Vehicles for Change as Associate Director of Financial Operations in 2015.
 Previously, Ben worked in the internet startup scene in New York City where he founded two organizations, MuCash and DailyGiver.
 He holds an MBA from Cornell University and a Bachelor's degree in physics from Colgate University.
 In addition to his roles with VFC, Ben is active in the philanthropic scene where he serves on the Boards of Directors of two charitable organizations.

 Phil Holmes was coerced from his retirement from Goodwill of the Chesapeake to build the Academy of Automotive Careers.
 Phil has had an extensive career in the nonprofit world, much of it as the Executive Director of several organizations serving less fortunate individuals, including children and those with disabilities.
 Prior to his retirement, Phil served as the Vice President of Public Policy and Development.
 Phil serves as the Chairman of the Board of the Baltimore City Drug Courts Foundation and on the board of the Baltimore City Community College Foundation.
 He now brings his extensive experience in workforce development to the Academy of Automotive Careers.